How to get out of Customer Service and get amazing opportunities

 Customer service can be a grueling profession, but it doesn’t always come with a paycheck to reflect the difficulty.
 However, that doesn’t make it any less daunting to switch things up in your career — what if there’s nothing better out there, you might wonder?

 The good news is that customer service is full of transferable skills that organizations in many booming industries would be happy to snap up.
 All that’s left for you is to take action.
-We’ll run through your top options for a career pivot and other key considerations, starting with one of the most accessible ways to join the tech sector.
+We’ll run through the best jobs for former customer service workers, along with upskilling tips for customer service employees who want to transition into better opportunities.

-We’re not here to waste your time, so let’s jump straight into our top job suggestion for those looking to leave customer service.
+We’re not here to waste your time, so let’s jump straight into.
 And, surprise surprise, it’s all about the tech industry.

 Ask the average person to name a profitable career path, and something related to technology or computers is sure to leave their tongue.
-Sure enough, computer and information technology occupations are forecasted to grow 13% between 2020 and 2030.
-You may have discounted yourself from working in this field if you don’t have technical skills or knowledge, but there are (high-paying) jobs you can do without them.
+Sure enough, computer and information technology occupations are forecasted to grow 13% between 2020 and 2030, according to the Bureau of Labor Statistics.
+You may have discouraged yourself from working in this field if you don’t have technical skills or knowledge, but there are (high-paying) jobs you can do without them.
 One of them is a citizen developer.

 Follow the trend: invest in tech